fin-hypergrid/core/src/jsdoc/tutorials/cell-renderer.md

 For programmatic cell renderer association, you can override it:
 `getCell` needs to return an object with a `paint` method that expects a `2D graphics context` and a config object (described below).

+The `getCell` method should first set a default, such as `simpleCellRenderer`, to be returned if not otherwise overridden by your custom logic.

-You can optionally set additional fields on config which includes internal properties about the cell in question.
-This will get passed to your renderer paint function later
+You can optionally set additional properties on config which includes internal properties about the cell in question.
+This will get passed to your renderer paint function later.

 ```javascript
 yourGrid.behavior.cellProvider.getCell = function(config) {